snowflakedb/native-apps-templates/README.md

 1. Using Snowflake CLI (recommended)

-    For more information, please refer to the Snowflake Documentation on installing and using Snowflake CLI to create a Snowflake Native App.
+    For more information, please refer to the [Snowflake CLI Documentation](https://docs.snowflake.com/en/developer-guide/snowflake-cli-v2/index) on installing and using Snowflake CLI to create a Snowflake Native App.

     Once Snowflake CLI is installed and configured, run the following command in your terminal.
     ```